Web3 Experience

 Between 2019 and 2021, I worked on Emanate: A Web3-powered music platform, where I maintained the streaming service and artist revenue distribution backend, and Sense Chat: A secure messaging app with integrated wallet and token incentive mechanics for community engagement.

-DEFI: Bitcash Bank (2020)
+DeFi: Bitcash Bank (2020)

 Later in 2020, I joined Bitcash Bank, a crypto-native banking experiment focused on expanding financial access.
 I worked across the stack—developing token dashboards, backend services, and a UI for managing balances and transactions.
 It was a real-world exploration of decentralized finance, grounded in practical product development.
 I helped build a consumer-grade EOS wallet with WebAuthN key management and smooth onboarding, aiming to make it usable for all users.
 Additionally, I contributed to the development of a P2P system and overcollateralized crypto stablecoins for each country using a simple single AMM, enhancing the platform's financial offerings.